Fairness Interventions in Classification: A Study on AI Explainability: Experimental comparison with

-Our hypothesis was that if we set \fairdream\ to equalize the groups across a fairness objective which is not conditional on true labels (in this experiment Demographic Parity), \fairdream\ would nevertheless equalize the groups according to a fairness measure conditioned on true labels (here Equalized Odds).
+Our hypothesis is that if we ask \fairdream\ to aim towards a fairness objective which is not conditional on true labels (in this experiment Demographic Parity), \fairdream\ would nevertheless tend to equalize the groups according to a fairness measure conditioned on true labels (here Equalized Odds).
+By comparing the best model of \fairdream\ and the best model of \GridSearch\ were selected, we found confirming evidence for our hypothesis.